 Garten sold Barefoot Contessa to two of her employees — the manager and one of the cooks — in 1996.
 Ina has many well loved recipes, but perhaps one my all-time favorites is Ina’s blueberry coffee cake.
 Loaded with brown sugar streusel topping and packed with fresh blueberries, honestly, what’s not to love?

-Although the original recipe is perfect the way it is, I make a few tweaks, such as yogurt instead of sour cream, I skip the nutmeg and and I prefer to bake it in a slightly smaller 8-inch cake pan to give this beloved coffee cake extra height and a bit more strudel per bite.
+Although the original recipe is perfect the way it is, I make a few tweaks, such as yogurt instead of sour cream, I skip the nutmeg and and I prefer to bake it in a slightly smaller 8-inch cake pan to give this beloved coffee cake extra height and a bit more streusel per bite.
 Sour cream is often described a “secret ingredient” in baking, and trust me, it has its place.
 I stand by it in my blueberry muffins, but actually prefer greek yogurt in this recipe because the yogurt gives the cake a slightly lighter crumb.
-To me, a lighter crumbs allow for a better balance with the heavier brown sugar strudel topping.
+To me, a lighter crumbs allow for a better balance with the heavier brown sugar streusel topping.
 As I’ve mentioned before, baking is all about balance.

 The Baking Benefits of A Streusel Top: